-Global Compass Commitments Local Action Initiatives KPIs (Targets) Progress Status Raise Living Standards Ensure that everyone who directly provides goods and services to Unilever will earn at least a living wage or income by 2030 Ensure that all insourced labour employees in Supply Chain are paid the recommended Living wage rate by 2022 Identify all Insourced 3 rd Parties earning below the livable wage compensation and benchmark pay against wage rate 100% Compliance to liv- ing wage compensation Implementation of Living wage was stalled due to commodity inflation on key material prices, adverse currency impact due to depreciation of naira against USD and increase in average diesel rate.
-This will be implemented for Insourced 3 rd Parties in 2023 Help 5 million small and medium-sized enterprises grow their business by 2025 Map female owned and female led MS- MES in our supplier pool and work with partners to increase to 30% WeConnect supplier gender benchmarking and recruit- ment 30% of supplier pool in Nigeria is female owned or female led busi- nesses Over the years, we have: - Engaged 14 businesses owned by women - Engaged 1 business owned by PWD - Transacted over €14m deals with businesses owned by women and PWD Help 1 million small and medium-sized female entrepre- neurs grow their businesses by 2025 through the Sunlight campaign Sunlight Shakti programme / Purpose activations Empower 1m women through Shakti to start or grow their business by 2025 - 5,280 Shakti women recruited in 2022 - Unilever Field Sales Accreditation (UFSA) business training rolled out to 2k Shakti women in 2022 - Average business per Shakti woman - €1.7k Spend €2 billion annually with diverse businesses worldwide by 2025 We will build up Shakti women busi- ness to €20 million with our Shakti en- trepreneurs by 2025 Scale up Shakti project to reach 10K women by 2025 Ensure that all 10,000 women are doing an an- nual average of €5,000 business with Unilever by 2025 10,280 total number of Shakti women
+Global Compass Commitments Local Action Initiatives KPIs (Targets) Progress Status Ensure that everyone who directly provides goods and services to Unilever will earn at least a living wage or income by 2030 Ensure that all insourced (contingent) labour employees in Supply Chain are paid the recommended Living wage rate by 2022 Identify all 3 rd Parties employees earning below the livable wage compensation and benchmark pay against wage rate 100% Compliance to living wage compensation Implementation of Living wage was stalled due to commodity inflation on key material prices, adverse currency impact due to depreciation of naira against USD and increase in average diesel rate.
+In addition to Living wage being a global Unilever requirement, it also ensures that our people (direct and insourced) are paid decent and liveable wages in line with our global social commitment.
+This will ensure compliance with living wage compensation in Supply Chain.
+The contingent labour employees at the factories, constituting about 45% of our third-party support, have now been moved to living wage effective 1 January 2023.

+Help 5 million small and medium-sized enterprises grow their business by 2025 Map female owned and female led Micro, Small and Medium-sized Enterprises (MSMES) in our supplier pool and work with partners to increase to 30% WeConnect supplier gender benchmarking and recruitment 30% of supplier pool in Nigeria is female owned or female led businesses Over the years, we have: - Engaged 14 businesses owned by women - Engaged 1 business owned by PWD - Over £14m transacted with businesses owned by women and PWD Help 1 million small and medium-sized female entrepreneurs grow their businesses by 2025 through the Sunlight campaign Sunlight Shakti programme / Purpose activations Empower 1m women through Shakti to start or grow their business by 2025 -5,280 Shakti women recruited in 2022 - Unilever Field Sales Accreditation (UFSA) business training rolled out to 2,000 Shakti women in 2022 - Average business per Shakti woman - €1,700 Spend €2 billion annually with diverse businesses worldwide by 2025 We will build up Shakti women business to €20 million with our Shakti entrepreneurs by 2025 Scale up Shakti project to reach 10K women by 2025 Ensure that all 10,000 women are doing an annual average of €5,000 business with Unilever by 2025 10,280 total number of Shakti women b.
+Future of work